Lottery Community Commitee |

 |

-- The Committee will give funding priority to organisations which provide evidence that they:
+- The Committee will give priority to organisations that:

 - Engage effectively with Māori to build whānau and hapū capability.

-- Collaborate with others to provide effective services and reduce duplication of effort and resources.
+- Evidence collaboration with others to provide effective services and reduce duplication of effort and resources.

 - Empower and increase the resilience of young and older people to enable them to participate fully in their community.